To the Fangberry Cave

 |Reward: For giving Bokken some Fangberries|

-Sell off any loot you may have obtained (the Emerald from the Waterlogged Lowland sells for 500 GP on its own!) then get some rest at the inn.
-If you visited Nettle’s Crossing already, it should be uninterrupted sleep.
-When you’re all rested up and ready for another bout of adventuring, hit the area transition and assemble your party.
-No sense in putting it off any longer; it’s time to go see what Tartuccio is up to.
-This is a rather lengthy segment of game that’ll likely require some resting out in the field and/or some trips back to Oleg’s Trading Post before you’re finished, but there are many compelling reasons to prefer this over seeking out the Stag Lord’s goons in Thorn Ford, as you’ll soon see.
+Sell off any loot you may have obtained (if you completed the suggested Outskirts expedition, the Emerald from the Waterlogged Lowland sells for 500 GP on its own!) then get some rest at the inn.
+If you visited Nettle's Crossing already, it should be uninterrupted sleep.
+When you're all rested up and ready for another bout of adventuring, hit the area transition and assemble your party.
+No sense in putting it off any longer; it's time to go see what Tartuccio is up to.
+This is a rather lengthy segment of game that'll likely require some resting out in the field and/or some trips back to Oleg's Trading Post before you're finished, but there are many compelling reasons to prefer this over seeking out the Stag Lord's goons in Thorn Ford, as you'll soon see.

 Note: Whichever of the two main quests you pursue first - Stolen Land or A Bitter Rival - will affect how the other quest later unfolds.
 It's recommended you to go the Ancient Tomb first, for reasons which will soon become clear.